sorskoot/wonderland-react-ui/docs/theming.md

 ## Component-Specific Styling

-Define default styles for specific component types using the `components` object:
+Define default styles for specific component types by using the `components` object in the theme.
+The will make the specified component use the given property values.

 ### Panel9Slice Components